Monday Books is open to the entire Waynflete adult community. Enjoy discussions led by Waynflete faculty and staff on books they have chosen.

 We will begin our meetings online (with the hope of moving towards in person gatherings if possible as the year progresses).
 Check the Veracross calendar or The Weekly for the Zoom link.

-Monday Books titles may be purchased online or in-store at Print: A Bookstore or are available to borrow from Thaxter Library.
+Monday Books titles may be purchased online or in-store at Print: A Bookstore.
+One copy of each book is also available to borrow from Thaxter Library.
 Please stop by Thaxter Library in the Emery Building or contact Emily Graham () to arrange a curbside pickup.

 2021-2022 Book Selections

 All We Can Save — Ayana Johnson and Katharine Wilkinson

 All We Can Save illuminates the expertise and insights of dozens of diverse women leading on climate in the United States—scientists, journalists, farmers, lawyers, teachers, activists, innovators, wonks, and designers, across generations, geographies, and race—and aims to advance a more representative, nuanced, and solution-oriented public conversation on the climate crisis.
 These women offer a spectrum of ideas and insights for how we can rapidly, radically reshape society.

 Monday, November 8, 2021

 Discussion Leader: Laura Lennig, Grades 6-12 English Faculty